 This studio course introduces students to graphic design with a particular emphasis on typography.
 Students learn typographic history through lectures that highlight major shifts in print technologies and through their engagement in studio design projects.

-This is a course in factual writing and what has become known as literary nonfiction, emphasizing writing assignments and including several reading assignments from the work of John McPhee and others.
+This is a course in factual writing and what has become known as literary non-fiction, emphasizing writing and including several reading assignments from the work of John McPhee and others.
+Enrollment is limited to 16 second-year students, by application only.

 Advanced practice in the original composition of poetry for discussion in regularly scheduled workshop meetings.